Alan4247748/friendly-potato/README.md

 # Website

-I used [Docusaurus 2], a modern static website generator, to build my portfoilo Website.
+I used [Docusaurus 2], a static website generator, to build my portfoilo Website.

 ### Installation

 ```
-I used VSU as my IDE to do a website tranformation, write markdown files, etc.
+I used VSU as my IDE to do a website tranformation, write markdown files, add react components, etc.
 ```

 ### Local Development